pcardotatgit/XDR_Workflows_and_Stuffs/8-detect_and_alert_workflow_lab/readme.md

 The goal is to share with readers all the details of the development of this workflow.

 The targeted audience is "beginners".
-So if you just discoverd SecureX Orchestration and you want to understand all the basics for creating a realistic automation workflow, then this tutorial is for you !.
+So if you just discoverd SecureX Orchestration and you want to understand all the basics needed for creating a realistic automation workflow, then this tutorial is for you !.

-What is our goal ?
+## What is our goal ?

+Imagine that one day in the morning you wake up and suddenly you need this !

+A tool that tells you if you are infected by a very bad file that came out yesterday during the night.
+And if yes...
+Who is infected ?

 We want the following behavior :

-- From the ribbon, and from the casebook manager
+- From the ribbon, and from the casebook manager. ( And later from Webex Team )
 - I want to copy and paste a SHA256 in the observable edit box ( this SHA256 is a malicious footprint )
-- Then I want to trigger from the pivot menu an SecureX Workflow named **which_host_are_infected_by_this_sha256**
+- Then I want to trigger from the pivot menu a SecureX Workflow named **which_host_are_infected_by_this_sha256**
 - And after a few seconds I want to receive into a Webex Team Room the list of the hostnames of all my infected machines.